Section 3: Testing, Quarantine, and Isolation

 Those who receive a positive test result should follow isolation guidelines and notify supervisors, and/or instructors as they would for other illness related absences.
 The university also encourages the notification of others who may be considered close contacts (see below).

 If you have tested positive — or been identified as a close contact — we encourage you to reach out to those you have recently been in close contact with to inform them of your status.

 Quarantine and isolation procedures continue to be a necessary step in mitigating the spread of COVID-19, especially within our campus community.

-Students, faculty and staff should be aware that the university’s quarantine and isolation guidance has been adjusted to align with guidance for the general public from the CDC (Centers for Disease Control and Prevention) including at least five days at home for those with positive COVID-19 tests or those who have been exposed or identified as a close contact.
+Students, faculty and staff should be aware that the university’s quarantine and isolation guidance has been adjusted to align with guidance for the general public from the CDC (Centers for Disease Control and Prevention) including at least five days at home for those with positive COVID-19 tests.
+We encourage you to utilize the CDC's Isolation & Exposure calculator if you are experiencing symptoms, have been exposed, or tested positive for COVID-19.